YOUNG Adult RETREATS

 Why folks in their 20’s and 30’s?
 Or: I’m 40, can I come?

 Losing someone you love can leave a profound impact at any age.
 And in this death-denying culture of ours, all of us struggle to find spaces where we can talk openly about that experience.
-We have found, though, that there is a unique kind of isolation that comes when you are among the first in your peer group to lose a parent, sibling, partner, or close friend.
+We’ve found, though, that there’s a unique kind of isolation that comes when you are among the first in your peer group to lose a parent, sibling, partner, or close friend.
 This is also an age group that is typically underserved by the traditional grief community — too old for youth grief support and too young for traditional grief support groups where attendees are often older.
-Especially as we continue to navigate a pandemic that limits folks from gathering and grieving in the ways we have in the past, we want to connect young adults to other peers who can say, “I get this”.
+For this retreat, we’re focusing on folks in their 20’s and 30’s.
+But check below for resources that might be of interest to you.

-Losing anyone in your life can be unspeakably hard, and the specificity of this retreat does not mean to take away from that truth.
-Due to a desire to respond to a certain kind of loss at this particular and unique moment in time, we are focusing on serving folks who have experienced the death of a loved one to COVID-19.
-We know there is a lot of grief in the world that is not COVID-related.
-And we know that loss takes many forms beyond physical loss – life-altering illnesses and accidents, incarceration, family separation, deportation, break ups, divorces, and more.
-For now we are focused on a specific type of loss for a specific crowd, so that we can do that really well.
+Losing anyone in your life can be unspeakably hard, and the specificity of this retreat doesn’t mean to take away from that truth.
+However, due to limited resources and capacity, at this moment we are focusing on serving folks who’ve experienced a few specific types of loss.
+(And!
+Loss takes many forms beyond physical loss – break ups, divorces, life-altering illnesses and accidents, incarceration, family separation, deportation, etc).
+For now we’re focused on a specific type of loss for a specific crowd, so that we can do that really well.

-Is this a therapeutic or formal grief group?
+Is this a therapeutic retreat, or a formal grief group?

 Nope.
-This retreat is created for and by peers who have experienced loss, and is not, in the traditional sense at least, therapeutic.
-We have found that real life experience can be the best form of expertise.
-And when everyone has only their own story to go on, it means we are all equally ‘expert’ so we are less prone to giving advice or attempting to “fix” something.
-Most of us are really looking for a chance to hear and be heard, and to identify with others who have been there.
-This retreat should be a complement too, and not a replacement for, the other places you seek professional support.
+This retreat is created for and by peers, and is not, in the traditional sense at least, therapeutic.
+We do not have the expertise to provide professional therapy or support, and, with few exceptions, all facilitators are also participants (and all participants will play an active role in holding space for each other).
+For us, we have found that real life experience can be the best form of expertise.
+And when everyone has only their own story to go on, it means we are all equally ‘expert’: we are less prone to advice-giving, or attempts to ‘fix’ something, recognizing that what most of us are looking for is a chance to hear and be heard, and to identify with others who have been there.
+That said, this retreat should be a complement to, and not a replacement for, the other places you can go to see a professional.

 What other resources do you recommend for navigating life after loss?